onehashai/onehash-connect/help/supported-browsers.md

 # Supported browsers

-In addition to the [mobile and desktop apps](https://zulip.com/apps/), Zulip works great in all major modern web browsers.
-We recommend pinning the Zulip tab in your favorite browser, so that it's always easy to find.
+In addition to the [mobile and desktop apps](https://zulip.com/apps/), OneHash Connect works great in all major modern web browsers.
+We recommend pinning the OneHash Connect tab in your favorite browser, so that it's always easy to find.

 For the best user experience, the latest stable versions of the